-Description: Create performance-based overlay procedures for all existing and proposed arrival/departure procedures.
-(RNAV/RNP/GPS/OPD)
+Description: Create performance based overlay procedures for all existing and proposed arrival/departure

 Background and Intent: The FAA is modernizing the national airspace system at airports across the country by implementing a satellite-enabled navigation system and utilizing new Performance Based Navigation (PBN) technologies, such as Area Navigation (RNAV) and Required Navigation Performance (RNP), to assist in defining flight routes.
 RNAV/RNP procedures utilize ground-based Differential Global Positioning System (DGPS antenna); satellite-based, Global Positioning System (GPS); and on-board Flight Management System (FMS)/GPS equipment to assist the pilot in navigating from point to point.
 The systems work by identifying the geographic location of aircraft in relationship to another geographic location called a "waypoint."
 This provides the necessary information to guide the aircraft towards the desired "waypoint."
-With GPS, the pilot manually guides the aircraft towards the desired "waypoint."
+With GPS, the pilot manually guides the aircraft towards the "waypoint," while an FMS works with the auto-pilot system on the aircraft to automatically fly the aircraft towards the desired "waypoint."
 In both cases, the use of GPS/FMS can reduce the width and size of departure corridors over standard navigation techniques.
 The advantage of FMS is that it can more accurately guide the aircraft towards the desired point than can the GPS/pilot system.
 Aircraft must be equipped with the necessary equipment to fly RNAV/FMS procedures.
 For RNP procedures, a specific equipment rating is applied to the procedure to ensure that aircraft are able to maintain the intended routes.